Elections in the Netherlands: Eligibility

-Every Dutch citizen who has reached the age of 18 is eligible to vote (actief kiesrecht, or "active suffrage") or to stand for election as a member of the House of Representatives (passief kiesrecht, or "passive suffrage").
+Every Dutch citizen who has reached the age of 18 is eligible to vote ("active suffrage") or to stand for election as a member of the House of Representatives ("passive suffrage").
 A notable exception is municipal elections, in which persons younger than 18 can be elected, although they may not take their seat until their 18th birthday.
 Also, for the municipal election one does not have to be Dutch; residents who are citizens of another EU country are also eligible to vote, as well as citizens of other countries who have lived (legally) in the Netherlands for five years.
 Someone may be deprived of these rights if they are mentally incapable of making a reasoned choice or have lost their right to vote by court sentence.
-Two weeks before an election all voters receive a card, which is the evidence that they are entitled to vote, and this card must be handed over at the polling-station before voting.
+Two weeks before an election all voters receive a card, which is the evidence that they are entitled to vote, and this card must be handed over at the polling station before voting.
 Voting is not compulsory.
-Compulsory voting was introduced along with universal suffrage in 1917, but it was abolished in 1967.
+Compulsory voting was introduced along with universal manhood suffrage in 1917, but it was abolished in 1967.

 It is not necessary or even possible specifically to register as a voter for elections in the Netherlands: every resident inhabitant of the Netherlands is required to register as such with the municipality in which they are living, and this data (which includes their nationality and date of birth) is the basis from which the electoral register is derived.

 Dutch citizens who live abroad (and have deregistered themselves as a Dutch resident) are allowed to vote for the House of Representatives and for the European Parliament, but not for municipal or provincial elections.
 They do need to register themselves as a voter.

 System

-The House of Representatives is elected using an open party list system of proportional representation.
+The House of Representatives is elected using an open party list system of proportional representation; parties submit a ranked list of candidates.
+However, voters can choose any candidate, and they can thereby alter the ordering.